DevT02/D2LPlus/README.md

 npm install typescript --save-dev
 ```

-Finally, to compile run `tsc`, or if you prefer a live compiler `tsc-w`
+Finally, to compile run `tsc`, or if you prefer a live compiler `tsc -w`

 For additional information on how to access shadowRoot elements with querySelectors, refer to